pypa/packaging.python.org/source/peps.rst

 :Summary: Proposes the inclusion of a method for explicitly bootstrapping pip as
           the default package manager for Python.

-:User Impact: ``pip`` will be available without users having to install it.
+:User Impact: ``pip`` will be available in some Python installations without
+               users having to install it.

 :Implementation: The goal is to have this for Python 3.4.
 PEP453 includes an
                  `integration timeline